sharpstone/heroku-bouncer/README.md

   Default: `true`
 * `expose_user`: Expose the user attributes in the session.
 Default:
   `true`
+* `session_sync_nonce`: If present, determines the name of a cookie shared across properties under a same domain in order to keep their sessions synchronized.
+Default: `nil`

 You use these by passing a hash to the `use` call, for example: